dumux/dumux/examples/1ptracer/README.md

     }
 ```
 ### Properties of the porous matrix
-We define the (intrinsic) permeability $`[m^2]`$ using the generated random permeability field.
-In this test, we use element-wise distributed permeabilities.
+This function returns the permeability $`[m^2]`$ to be used within a sub-control volume (`scv`) inside the element `element`.
+One can define the permeability as function of the primary variables on the element, which are given in the provided `ElementSolution`.
+Here, we use element-wise distributed permeabilities that were randomly generated in the constructor (see above).
 ```cpp
     template<class ElementSolution>
     const PermeabilityType& permeability(const Element& element,